akoustic/vision/README.md

 The repository can be used as a starting point to deploy any model on Render.

-The guide for production deployment :
+Guide for production deployment :

 * Fork this repository or clone the app/ folder into your Github account.
 * Upload your trained model file.